 - Attitudes towards family & school

-To get an as precise picture as possible of the social integration, we will capture the integration in the school class as well as friendship relations outside of schools.
+To get an as precise picture as possible of the social integration, we will capture the integration in the school classes as well as friendship relations outside of schools.
 In addition, we will measure formal and informal contacts in different contexts.

 - Sociometric measures of classroom ties

 - Ego-centered networks of best friends

 - Contacts to groups of the won and other ethnic origin in different contexts (e.g. schools, clubs, neighborhood)

 - Perceived ethnic composition of neighborhood

 Finally, in the section about the identification integration, we will ask the pupils how far the pupils identify with the country they are living in, and how far they accept the norms and values of this country.

 - Solidarity with host country

 - Identification with own ethnic group